Charlie-Lambert/charlie-lambert.github.io/_projects/water_system.md

     </div>
 </div>

-Talk about the fabrication of the project.
+Building this project was quite the adventure.
+After working through specifiying all of the parts I designed a stand, shown next to the water tank.

 <div class="row">
     <div class="col-12">